How to Apply For Disability Benefits With COPD?

 Chronic obstructive pulmonary disease (COPD) is a lung disorder making it hard to breathe normally and maintain normal blood oxygen levels.
 It is also a progressive disease, meaning there is no cure for COPD.
 In addition to severe breathing problems, people with COPD also suffer recurring respiratory infections, fatigue, chest pain, and swelling in the hands, feet, and ankles.
-Treatment for early to middle stage COPD include bronchodilators, steroidal inhalers, and medications to reduce airway inflammation.
-Applying Social Security disability criteria for the chronic obstructive pulmonary disease involves learning what the SSA’s Blue Book of Medical Conditions lists as qualifying symptoms.
+Treatment for early to middle stage COPD includes bronchodilators, steroidal inhalers, and medications to reduce airway inflammation.
+Applying Social Security disability criteria for chronic obstructive pulmonary disease involves learning what the SSA’s Blue Book of Medical Conditions lists as qualifying symptoms.

 Under What Category is COPD Found In The Blue Book?